Gytax/gytax.github.io/_tabs/about.md

 ### What’s your favorite band / music artist?
 Here are a few of my favorite bands, with a bandcamp link to a song of them I really like through an embed in a nifty little dropdown for your clicking and listening pleasure.
->If you like any of this, please consider supporting them through Bandcamp!
+>If you like any of this, please consider supporting the bands by buying their stuff through Bandcamp!
 {:.prompt-tip}

 <details>